 1- Data ownership

-Whether your organization is relying on cloud data management or traditional way, you should know who owns the data, how it is stored, and who can access it.
+Whether your organization is relying on online data management or traditional way, you should know who owns the data, how it is stored, and who can access it.

 2- Data retention and disposal policy